 I was in the hospital and my plan paid for that, but now I am getting bills from other providers.
 What can I do?

 When you go to the hospital or the emergency room, you may be treated by a provider who doesn’t work for the hospital.
 For example, the emergency room doctors may have their own practice and provide services in the emergency room.
 They may send you a separate bill.
-If you have surgery in a hospital, there will be a separate bill for the hospital, the surgeon, and maybe even the lab, the radiologist, and the anesthesiologist.
+If you have surgery in a hospital, there will be a separate bill for the hospital, the surgeon, and maybe even the lab, the radiologist, and the anesthesiologist (pain specialist).
 Just because we paid the hospital bill, it doesn’t mean that we paid the other providers.
 Do not ignore bills from people who treated you in the hospital.
 If you get other bills, call each provider and ask them to bill your CCO.
 You should follow steps 1.-5. above for each bill you get.

 When will I have to pay for medical services on OHP?